keeperofkey/BrainStation/reports/unit_5/threat-model.md

 **Data Security**

 - Encrypt data in transit and at rest to prevent exposure.
-- Use immutable and append-only data stores for sensitive data like models and training data.
+- Use immutable data stores for sensitive data like models and training data.
 - Implement robust logging and monitoring to detect tampering.

 **System Hardening**